 11th Jul 2018

-The last post discussed the basics of an Advanced Directive for Healthcare (ADHC) in Oklahoma, which can help in making end of life decisions.
+The last post discussed the basics of an Advance Directive for Health Care (ADHC) in Oklahoma, which can help in making end of life decisions.
 The ADHC is one of at least three basic estate planning documents every person should consider.

-Before leaving the ADHC topic, it is important to make this point: an Advanced Directive for Healthcare (ADHC) is NOT a do not resuscitate order or consent (DNR).
+Before leaving the ADHC topic, it is important to make this point: an Advance Directive for Health Care (ADHC) is NOT a do not resuscitate order or consent (DNR).
 These are difficult issues, and there can be confusion or questions about the two when these discussing these topics.

 WHEN THEY APPLY